There are a couple of different approaches to choosing a WordPress theme:

 There are a number of interesting additional features here that I have not demonstrated, such as being able to insert template tags (e.g. the post title) and being able to have a different logo on the page where your header is used.

-[Update: from GP Premium 1.7 the Header Element replaces, and improves upon, the old Page Header module.]
+[UPDATE: from GP Premium 1.7 the Header Element replaces, and improves upon, the old Page Header module.
+GP Premium 1.11.0 introduced Block Elements allowing you to use the WordPress block editor to create hooks, site headers, site footers and sidebars. ]

 Hooks enable you to add your own content and code that will be inserted at specific points.
 These can be very powerful.
 I’d guess that most people reading this article would feel the topic is too advanced for them, but it’s good to know that the possibility is there if you need it.